iamchuckss/adventofcode-2020-rust/README.md

 Solutions to the exercises at <https://adventofcode.com/2020/>.

-Automated tool for Advent of Code 2020 from https://github.com/coriolinus/adventofcode-2020.

 ## Initial setup

 Log in to the AoC site with whatever method you prefer.
 Then use the browser's dev tools to